demsarjure/hpc_hello_world/README.md

 You might imagine that maintenance of a HCP system would be impossible if administrators would have to tune the systems to whims of all users (everyone needs their own libraries, dependencies, versions of tools, etc.).
 Containers offer a solution to this problem, through containers we can encapsulate/virtualize the whole processing ecosystem (an OS, all libraries and dependencies and our code) into a single image that is then used by the HCP system for processing.

 In this tutorial we will use Docker ([https://www.docker.com/](https://www.docker.com/)) to prepare the container.
 Docker is the most widely spread containerization solution, besides the containerization Docker offers a hub which we can use to easily transfer our containers to HPC systems.
-The HPC system we will use actually use Singularity and not Docker because of higher security.
+Our HPC system actually uses Singularity and not Docker due to higher security.
 As you will see, building a Singularity image from a Docker image is trivial.

 ### The dockerfile